 - 3 ½ tablespoons cornstarch mixed with 1/4 cup water

 - Place all ingredients in a food processor, and pulse until until very finely ground, and mixture starts sticking together.
-Press the crust mixture firmly into a 9x9-inch pan.
-Store in the refrigerator.
+Press the crust mixture firmly into a 9×9-inch pan.
+Store in the refrigerator.6 ounces dried plums, 1 cup raw hazelnuts, 2/3 cups unsweetened coconut flakes, 3 tablespoons cocoa powder, 1 teaspoon vanilla extract, ¼ teaspoon fine grain sea salt, 1 tablespoon maple syrup, 1 tablespoon coconut oil

 Make Coconut Layer

 - Place coconut milk, sugar, and water in a medium saucepan, and cook over medium-high heat until mixture starts to get tiny bubbles around the edges.
 Add cornstarch mixture to coconut mixture, and stir vigorously as mixture thickens.
 Remove from heat, continue to stir, and pour over prepared crust.
-Place in refrigerator, and allow to cool.
+Place in refrigerator, and allow to cool.13.5 ounce canned full fat coconut milk, 6 tablespoons granulated sugar, ½ cup water, 3 ½ tablespoons cornstarch

 Make Ganache topping